KarynaMisnik/Linux-notes/README.md

 1. Definition

 A monolithic OS is one in which the entire operating system runs as a single program in kernel mode.
-All the services—process management, memory management, file systems, device drivers, and system calls—are compiled into one large executable.
+All the services—process management, memory management, file systems, device drivers, and system calls— are compiled into one large executable.

-Key idea: Everything lives in kernel space and can directly call any other part of the OS.
+**Key idea:** Everything lives in kernel space and can directly call any other part of the OS.

 2. Structure and Organization